Quantum Algorithms Research

 Quantum Error Model

-Pauli Errors: Single-qubit errors form basis:
+Pauli Errors: Single-qubit errors form a basis:

 -